 In addition, pray that God will bring confusion into the enemy’s camp so that his schemes are unorganized and ineffective (Deut.
 7:23; Ps.
 71:24).

 We desire all involved to come to repentance, to acknowledge Jesus as Lord, and to find healing and redemption in Him (2 Peter 3:9; Rom.
 10:9–10).

 Those who are broken in body and spirit cannot be repaired without our God who heals, restores, and provides true hope for both now and eternity.
 What the enemy means for evil—even the horror of sex trafficking—God can turn around for His good purposes (see Gen. 50:20).

 If you suspect someone is a victim or perpetrator of human trafficking, call 911 or the National Human Trafficking Hotline: 888-373-7888.

 VALERIE BECK is the outreach and justice ministries pastor at Trinity Church in Lakeville, MN.
 She also directs the prayer ministries.

 This prayer guide is taken from PRAY magazine, a quarterly prayer publication which regularly has prayer guides and prayer helps.
-To subscribe click here.
+For subscription information, click here.